Linuxfabrik/lfops/roles/php/README.md

 * Type: String.
 * Default: `'On'`

+`php__ini_session_cookie_samesite__group_var` / `php__ini_session_cookie_samesite__host_var`

+* The `SameSite` attribute of the session cookie, which decides on which cross-site requests the browser sends it.
+One of `Lax`, `Strict`, `None` or an empty string.
+PHP only validates the value when a script sets it through `ini_set()`; read from an ini file it is written into the `Set-Cookie` header verbatim, so a typo silently ships a nonsense attribute that browsers then ignore.
+The role's `meta/argument_specs.yml` therefore restricts the variable to the four accepted values and aborts at role entry instead. [php.net](https://www.php.net/manual/en/session.configuration.php)
+* `Lax` sends the cookie on same-site requests and on top-level cross-site navigations, but not on cross-site POSTs, iframes or XHR, which is what stops a foreign page from acting under the visitor's session. `Strict` withholds it on a top-level navigation as well, so a user following a link from an email lands logged out until the next click. `None` switches the protection off and only works together with `php__ini_session_cookie_secure__*_var`, otherwise browsers drop the cookie entirely.
+An empty string emits no attribute and leaves the decision to the browser, which differs between Chrome, Firefox and Safari.
+* Set `None` (with `Secure`) for an application whose identity provider returns through a cross-site POST, as SAML HTTP-POST binding and the OIDC `form_post` response mode do: with `Lax` the callback arrives without the session and the login loops.
+On a host serving more than one application, set it for that pool alone via `php_value_session_cookie_samesite` in `php__fpm_pools__*_var` instead of host-wide.
+Applications embedded from another registrable domain need it too.
+An identity provider or an embedded service under the same registrable domain, for example Collabora at `office.example.com` inside Nextcloud at `cloud.example.com`, counts as same-site and is unaffected.
+* Only deployed from PHP 7.3 on, since PHP 7.2 does not know the directive.
+* Type: String.
+* Default: `'Lax'`
+* Deviates from the upstream default, which is an empty string up to PHP 8.5 and therefore emits no attribute at all.
+PHP itself moves to `Lax` in 8.6, so this anticipates the upstream default rather than departing from it.

 `php__ini_session_cookie_secure__group_var` / `php__ini_session_cookie_secure__host_var`

 * Sends the session cookie only over HTTPS.
 Leave off on hosts that also serve sessions over plain HTTP. [php.net](https://www.php.net/manual/en/session.configuration.php)